Measures moves objectively

 The exact entry, exit and pip move are already in your account.
 Re-typing them just adds error.

 Connects via the official cTrader API.
-Full history imports on connection and leverage is captured on every new trade.
+Full history imports on connection and every new trade is journaled automatically.

-Connects via read-only API key (Bybit Global).
-Leverage captured on Perpetuals and Spot, synced every 2 hours.
+Learn about cTrader →Connects via read-only API key (Bybit Global).
+Captures perpetuals and spot with the exact move on every trade, synced every 2 hours.

-Connects via the OANDA API.
-Forex, indices, commodities and metals with leverage tracked from connection.
+Learn about Bybit →Connects via the OANDA API.
+Forex, indices, commodities and metals with the exact pip move captured from connection.

 A pip is the standard smallest price move quoted for a currency pair.
 For most pairs one pip is 0.0001, the fourth decimal place, so EUR/USD moving from 1.1000 to 1.1001 is a one pip move.
 It is the unit traders use to measure price changes, stop distances and targets.
 A forex trading journal records the pip move on every trade.